Do you know an AMSOIL Skeptic?

 [The added 1.5 quarts renewed the additive package and re-stabilized the oil’s properties.]
 To their credit, they questioned the validity of their data comparison due to these factors, if you look long enough to find their concerns.
 But most people see the data and think it’s meaningful at face value – they look at those 4,000 miles (if they even notice) and think it doesn’t make much of a difference.
 And I think most people completely miss the filter change.
 Few people comprehend that the 4,000 mile difference represents immense differences in average oil temperature, the frequency of the oil reaching full operating temperature, the amount of piston blow-by, the amount of moisture in the oil, the rate of cylinder carbon and varnish generation… just to name some of the types of variation..

-Their testing sage reveals the primary purpose of engineers inventing so many standardized tests: trying to devise solid ways of getting accurate, comparable, repeatable data so that they can draw accurate conclusions from bench tests instead of waiting for one to three years of oil sampling data, or just pulling assumptions out of their… experience… and hoping they’re right.
+Their testing saga reveals the primary purpose of engineers inventing so many standardized tests: trying to devise solid ways of getting accurate, comparable, repeatable data so that they can draw accurate conclusions from bench tests instead of waiting for one to three years of oil sampling data, or just pulling assumptions out of their… experience… and hoping they’re right.
 Sure, you can get the data in “real world” testing, but to get high quality data with accurate correlation, you need to carefully record and control conditions of a FLEET of “identical” vehicles (and they never are “identical”), remove “fliers” such as flooded vehicles, and average and normalize and validate your results with a dozen statistical tools over millions of miles and 3 to 10 years.
 AMSOIL has done that for decades in cooperation with major fleets.
 Does that sound like what those guys did on their vehicle?
 It goes further, though.
-The reason that standardized ASTM tests ARE industry standards is because over years of correlating test data with actual performance in large fleets logging millions of miles, engineers have verified valuable correlation.
-In cases where they don’t, they analyze why not, and then… come up with a new test or a new version of the test, which has changes designed to improve the value or accuracy of the data to real-world use.
+The reason that standardized ASTM tests ARE the industry standards is because over years of correlating test data with actual performance in large fleets logging millions of miles, engineers have verified valuable correlation.
+In cases where they don’t, they analyze why not, and then… come up with a new test or a new version of the ASTM test, which has changes designed to improve the value or accuracy of the data to real-world use.

 In rigorously controlled conditions, a small test of commercial Class-8 vehicles got an 8.2% fuel economy improvement by changing all drivetrain fluids.
 [Now available in historic archives, this was followed up with another test averaging 6.54% improvement.]
 I mention this partly because it is curiously close to the average mpg improvement figure I hear from most people.